jaalbo2/css-library/README.md

     to replace most spaces.
 For example the space in *library min* is replaced resulting in *library-min*.

-    Also in the file names the *v* is the beginning of the version number.
+    Also in the file names, the *v* is the beginning of the version number.
 Generally there will only be one version number per file and the specific version number will be separated by a period.
 An example of this would be *common-v1.1.css* where it is the first version of the common file with the first significant change made to that version.

-    It gets slightly more complicated in the library files however that incorporate several files and their versions into only one file.
+    It gets slightly more complicated in the library files which incorporate several files and their versions into one file.
 In those cases the start of the versions is still identified by a *v* but then the versions for each file are separated by a hyphen in order of: reset, common, media.
 So a library file may be named *library-v1-1-1* where the library incoporates the first version (without changes) of each of the three separate files.